nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```

-1. Verify both NIC Transport Servers have a `Valid` STATE:
+1. Verify both NIC Transport Servers have a `Valid` STATE.
+If they show `InValid` STATE, you must fix your manifests before proceeding.

 ```bash
 kubectl get ts -A